 Redeeming Velocity Frequent Flyer points

-It costs 7,800 Velocity points (plus taxes and carrier charges) for a reward flight with Virgin Australia on domestic routes like Sydney-Brisbane, Melbourne-Sydney and Canberra-Gold Coast.
+It costs 7,800 Velocity points (plus taxes and carrier charges) for a reward flight with Virgin Australia on domestic routes like Sydney-Brisbane, Melbourne-Sydney or Canberra-Gold Coast.
 Business class flights on these routes, meanwhile, cost 15,500 Velocity points (plus taxes and carrier charges).
 The full points tables are available on the Velocity Frequent Flyer website.

 The cheapest international reward flight redemptions using Velocity Frequent Flyer points cost 11,800 points each way.
 Flights at this price are available on the Brisbane-Vanuatu, Darwin-Bali and Port Hedland-Bali routes.

-It's also possible to redeem Velocity Frequent Flyer points to fly with Virgin's partner airlines including Singapore Airlines, Etihad, Hawaiian Airlines and Delta.
+During normal times, it's also possible to redeem Velocity Frequent Flyer points to fly with Virgin's partner airlines including Singapore Airlines, Etihad, Hawaiian Airlines and Delta.